Thiagowsr/Iowa_salary_analysis/README.md

 To use this code, you can follow these steps:

 1. Make sure you have the required libraries installed.
-2. Download the "State_of_Iowa_Salary_Book.csv" and "georef-united-states-of-america-county" datasets from links above and place it in the directory "Data" in the same directory as the code file.
+2. Download the "State_of_Iowa_Salary_Book.csv" and "georef-united-states-of-america-county.csv" datasets from links above and place it in the directory "Data" in the same directory as the code file.
 3. Open the code file and run it using a Python IDE or Jupyter Notebook.